Jmarks199/ib_docker/README.md

 3. Open a text editor and create a file called *tws_credentials.env* inside the context directory and insert the username and password you use to login to Interactive Brokers
      * Refer to the example file if necessary.
      * This is included in the .gitignore so it will not be pushed to your source control but your password is still stored as plain text on your local machine so take necessary precaution to protect this file.
-     * Note - i use the same ID and password for both live and paper, but you could create two .envs, remove the env_file section from *common-services.yml* and add the appropriate .env file to the env_file section in each *docker-compose* yml file.
+     * Note - i use the same ID and password for both live and paper, but you could create two .envs, and add the appropriate .env file to the env_file section in each yml file.

  ### To Build and Run
  Then, follow these steps to build a Docker Image and run the container.